Sinceretear/Sinceretear/README.md

 ### Hi there 👋
-- 🔭  Currently working on MarketZoom, a native iOS app
+- 🔭  Currently working on MarketTok, a native iOS app
 - 🌱  React Study - https://heroic-peony-ff319b.netlify.app/
 - 👨🏽‍🏫  WGU: 85%
 - 👯  I’m looking to collaborate on ...
 Ecommerce applications